Patahu/System_queek/README.md

-Mobile and web application with flutter and firebase for the textile company MIKAELA, Ayacucho - Peru.
+Mobile and web application with flutter, firebase and Yolov5 for the textile company MIKAELA, Ayacucho - Peru.

 # HOME